-Avid Media Composer 7 review - Positive updates and a speedier workflow
+Avid Media Composer 7 full review

 The market leader for traditional film and video editors extends its reach